57 Vegetarian Breakfasts to Power You Through Your Morning

 Chilaquiles and Eggs

 Do you sometimes forget to chip-clip your bag of tortilla chips after snacking?
 Yes?
 Then you'll love our chilaquiles!
 Chilaquiles is a delicious Mexican dish that usually includes tortillas.
 We use stale tortilla chips instead--that way, you can say you left that bag open on purpose.
+A tip: If you're making this for dinner, use shredded chicken instead of eggs.
+Save a little extra tomato for more color in the garnish.

 Toasted Almond and Apple Quinoa